 During the year, the Company had dealings with other Aurum Funds and funds in which the Investment Adviser had a significant interest by reason of the direct and indirect ownership of the Sponsor Shares therein.
-The dealings were conducted in order to balance the portfolio of investments, and those dealings may be identified as follows:
+The dealings were purchases or sales of Investee Funds to or from other Aurum Funds and were conducted in order to balance the portfolio of investments, and those dealings may be identified as follows:

-2019 US\$ 2018 US\$ Sales of investments to such other funds 7,836,562 5,552,768 Purchases of investments from such other funds 5,316,493 6,431,835
+2020 US\$ 2019 US\$ Sales of Investee Funds to other Aurum Funds - 7,836,562 Purchases of Investee Funds from other Aurum Funds 3,261,006 5,316,493

-At the end of the year, there were no amounts due to or from such other funds (31 December 2018: US\$Nil).
+At the end of the year, there were no amounts due to or from such other funds (31 December 2019: US\$Nil).